SystemCo/pizza_delivery_simulator/readme.md

     * Make the player motorcycle character visually turn the handlebars when turning
     * Create parent mouse click Button class
     * Modify Motorcycle physics to match new handlebar turning.
+    * Implement path following method using an array of points
+    * Implement sprite sheets using the frameworks

+* Completed In: April 2025
+    * Force application into fullscreen

 ### Fenoon
 * Completed In: February 2025